psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 <strong>Settings Management</strong>

-Get or change any plugin setting directly from the terminal.
+Get or set any plugin setting directly from the terminal.

 * `wp npp settings get` – List all settings (as a table)
 * `wp npp settings get <key>` – Show a single setting value